 Windows Packet Analyzer For Clear Network Troubleshooting

-A useful Windows packet analyzer should answer the first question fast: which app is talking, where it is going, and whether the traffic deserves attention.
+A useful Windows packet analyzer should answer the first question fast: which app is talking, where it is going, and whether the traffic deserves attention before you open raw bytes.

 Start with ownership, then inspect packets